 RAYMONDVILLE – Shirley M. Smith, 84, a longtime resident of Woodlawn Drive, winter resident of Lakeland, Florida, and recently a resident of Sharon Drive, Massena passed away Saturday morning, September 14, 2019 at Signature Nursing Home in Clarksville, Tennessee.

-To send flowers in memory of Shirley M. Smith (Russell), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Shirley M. Smith (Russell), please visit our Heartfelt Sympathies Store.

 Shirley was born November 9, 1934, the fourth child of Clarence H. and Marion Beamis Russell.
 She attended Lawrenceville Academy before graduating from North Lawrence High School in 1951.
 At the age of 16 she enrolled at Potsdam College, receiving her B.S. in Education.
 She continued her education, earning her Master’s Degree in Education in 1970.
 She also completed the requirements for New York State Elementary Administration Certification.
 On August 21, 1954, she married Alfred R. “Al” Smith at St. Lawrence Catholic Church, North Lawrence, with Father Bartholomew O’Connell, officiating.
 He predeceased her on April 30, 2000.